johnathanchiu/jpeg-compressor/README.md

 It is not recommended, there is no meta data in the bz2 file.
 Furthermore, this algorithm is theoretical, 1. there may be bugs and 2. no OS can unwrap a bz2 file and decompress automatically into a viewable image.
 Like I mentioned, this is a completely novel compression algorithm.

+# Future Works

+Currently, this program only accepts one quality value.
+Future plans are to enable the user to choose the quality of the photo.
+The algorithm will work using an SSIM metric that gives comparisons on a small partition of the image.
+Paper to how the entire algorithm works will be linked soon!

 # Dependencies:
  - imageio
  - tqdm